Scriptio continua: History

 The earliest texts in Classical Greek that used the Greek alphabet, as opposed to Linear B, were formatted in a constant string of capital letters from right to left.
-Later, that evolved to “boustrophedon”, which included lines written in alternating directions.
-It was only still later that the Romans adapted the Etruscan alphabet to write Latin and, in the process, switched from using points to divide words to the Greek practice of scriptio continua.
+Later, that evolved to boustrophedon, which included lines written in alternating directions.

+The Latin language and the related Italic languages first came to be written using alphabetic scripts adapted from the Etruscan alphabet (itself ultimately derived from the Greek alphabet).
+Initially, Latin texts commonly marked word divisions by points, but later on the Romans came to follow the Greek practice of scriptio continua.

-Before (and after) the advent of the codex (book), Latin and Greek script was written on scrolls by slave scribes.
+Before and after the advent of the codex, Latin and Greek script was written on scrolls by slave scribes.
 The role of the scribes was to simply record everything they heard to create documentation.
 Because speech is continuous, there was no need to add spaces.
 Typically, the reader of the text was a trained performer, who would have already memorised the content and breaks of the script.
 During the reading performances, the scroll acted as a cue sheet and therefore did not require in-depth reading.